MYRTLE PRODUCTIONS

 Haddo Arts Festival

-Miss Throgmorton performed 'Myrtle Throgmorton, Game Bird' at the 2015 festival and took to the stage again in 2016, delighting audiences with 'Myrtle Throgmorton Takes The Biscuit'
+Miss Throgmorton performed 'Myrtle Throgmorton, Game Bird' at the 2015 festival and took to the stage again in 2016, delighting audiences with 'Myrtle Throgmorton Takes The Biscuit'.
+Following the lockdown of 2020, Myrtle was given exclusive access to give audiences a 'unique' behind-the-scenes tour of Haddo House.

 Picture